 So if you can’t achieve the transformative social change needed on our planet through forcing people to change, paying them to change, raising their awareness in hopes that they will change or shaming them into changing, what is left?
 Unfortunately for so many it is despair, apathy and pessimism.
 But what if we could empower people to want to change?
 What if we could help people tap into their innate desire for a better life, community and world?
 What if we could support people to create a vision of these dreams realized that was so compelling they were effortlessly pulled toward them?
 What if we then provided people the tools to attain these dreams?
 This is empowerment in action!
 It provides people with the agency that is at the heart of social change 2.0.

 Over the past four decades I have been developing second order change solutions that empower individuals, neighborhoods, organizations, cities and countries to want to change.
-Each of these social innovations was designed to transform a high leverage social or environmental issue and when brought to scale have a huge positive impact on the future of humanity.
+Each of these social innovations was designed to transform a high leverage social or environmental issue and when brought to scale would have a huge positive impact on the future of humanity.
 Although I had not realized it at the time, I had intuitively been working on the five strategic levers that could help us achieve the audacious goal of reinventing our planet.